WYTun/JS-Practice/README.md

-# SecondRepo
+# JS-Practice

-This is my 2nd repo
+This repo is used to keep the HTML, CSS & JS files for the learning projects

+rock-paper-scissors
+DOM (text changing + shipping calculator)